abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 ### Binary Search

+Binary search is a search algorithm that finds the position of a target value within a **sorted** array.

 - if we know tha list is **sorted**:
   - Rather than eliminating one element at a time, you can eliminate **half** of the remaining elements at a time
   - we can pick a number in the list and discard it's left/right side based on the number we're searching for